crisperdue/prooftoys-site/content/4-Introduction-to-Prooftoys-proofs.md

 ### Replacement

-In the simplest case, we have an equality that is known to be true that looks like
+In the simplest case, replacement begins with an equality known to be true, of the form:

-> A = B   (or A ≡ B is also an equality)
+> A = B   (A ≡ B is also an equality)

 An occurrence of A in any proof step can be replaced by B anywhere it occurs.